"Oct. 28, 2013 -- A new blood test may predict fibromyalgia, a condition that can be hard to diagnose.

 Research about the new test was presented Sunday at the annual meeting of the American College of Rheumatology in San Diego."...

-(pregabalin) Capsules and Oral Solution
+(pregabalin) Oral Solution

 Read this Medication Guide before you start taking LYRICA and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your healthcare provider about your medical condition or treatment.
 If you have any questions about LYRICA, ask your healthcare provider or pharmacist.